 Like people, most dogs prefer their mushrooms cooked.
-Because of the dog’s sensitive stomach, this means using a light olive oil to sautée the mushrooms.
-Other oils break down at high temperature and this affects how easily it is digested.
+Because of the dog’s sensitive stomach, this means using light olive oil to sautée the mushrooms.
+Other oils break down at high temperatures and this affects how easily it is digested.
 Vegetable oils can lead to diarrhea and vomiting, which you want to avoid.
 Vegetable oil, butter, and fat are considered bad oils for preparing food for dogs.

 Never Feed Your Dog Processed Food

 You should never feed processed foods to your dog.
 Processed food has been cooked, usually with additional ingredients.
 It is common to find ingredients mixed in with mushrooms, including: